 Don Baer.
 Michael Gerson.
 Ted Sorensen.
 Peggy Noonan.
 Jon Favreau.
 You may not recognize all–or even some–of these names, but you have probably heard or read the words they have written.
 These individuals were all presidential speechwriters.
-A speechwriter works not only with a sitting president but also presidential candidates … Listen now!Presidential Politicking: Who Puts Those Words in the Candidates’ Mouths?
+A speechwriter works not only with a sitting president but also presidential candidates to craft messages that will …

 In this episode, we look at two examples of postcolonial literature to see how the empire, as Salman Rushdie puts it, writes back.

 This episode will explore who can own an idea.

 This episode will explore the power of narrative in diagnosing patients.

 This episode will explore the power of rhetoric.

 This episode will explore the role of brevity in society today.

 This episode is open to interpretation.

 This episode considers how book to film adaptations are adapting to changes in the publishing industry.